sindresorhus/got/readme.md

 #### got(url, [options])

 Returns a Promise for a `response` object with a `body` property, a `url` property with the request URL or the final URL after redirects, and a `requestUrl` property with the original request URL.
+- `body` property, a `url` property with the request URL or the final URL after redirects, and a `requestUrl` property with the original request URL.

 ##### url